-You should find an "average intersection point CP" on center line, then draw a horizontal through vertical,
+You should find an "average intersection point CP" on center

-same, within +/- 2mm.
+"end of needle marks should be the same, within +/- 2mm.

 21. Using a ruler on PC screen, measure from CP to plot scale

 22. The dots can be joined to give a multi-faceted baseline

 line width fill in line so at line size steps there is a thicker

 23. Tidy up curves without losing essential voltage positions.

 24. Between 1 and 2, divide distance in 1/2, and that will be

 with 4 radii lines so distance between each looks equal.

-thicken up the lines, make them say 50mm long at 1 and 2, 40mm
+Thicken up the lines, make them say 50mm long at 1 and 2, 40mm

 Measure and trim line lengths using a ruler.
 The process here is

 with negligible errors because we know the needle will be at 1

 1.5 if we adjusted Vac input.

-23. The process is continued for 0.0 to 0.5, and 0.5 to 1, and then for 2 to 3 and so on
+23. The process is continued for 0.0 to 0.5, and 0.5 to 1, and

-minutes per fine line for scale division.
+acceptable, that's 4.8 minutes per fine line for scale division.

 24. The scale 0-32 was plotted by reading off voltage from 0-100

 drawing radii and 0.1 divisions.

-25. The dBV scale is far from linear because its based on logarithmic increase of Vac,
+25. The dBV scale is far from linear because its based on

-1dB reductions of voltage.
+calculation for 1dB reductions of voltage.